ABOUT

 In orchestral solo engagements, Julia has performed with the Württemberg Philharmonic Orchestra under the baton of Vlad Iftinca during the 3rd International Opera Workshop Waiblingen run by Thomas Hampson (2022), the Royal Academy Baroque Orchestra conducted by Masaaki Suzuki in a performance of Bach’s B minor mass (2019), and the City of Cambridge Symphony Orchestra with whom she performed Elgar’s Sea Pictures at the West Road Concert Hall (2018).

 Julia enjoys an extensive career in oratorio performance.
-Highlights as a soloist include Beethoven’s Symphony No. 9 (London, 2022), Beethoven’s Choral Fantasia (Cambridge, 2020), Mozart’s Coronation Mass (Cape Town, 2024 & Cambridge, 2020), Bach’s St John Passion (Leith Hill Music Festival, Dorking, 2019), Mozart's Vesperae Solennes de Confessore and Haydn's Missa in Angustiis (Bath, 2019), and Bruckner’s Requiem (London, 2019).
-In 2020, Julia was excited to be making her oratorio debut in Spain with Beethoven’s Symphony No. 9 conducted by Maximino Zumalave in A Coruña and Vigo, but it was unfortunately cancelled due to COVID-19.
+Highlights as a soloist include Beethoven’s Symphony No. 9 (Lugo, 2024 & London, 2022), Beethoven’s Choral Fantasia (Cambridge, 2020), Mozart’s Coronation Mass (Cape Town, 2024 & Cambridge, 2020), Bach’s St John Passion (Leith Hill Music Festival, Dorking, 2019), Mozart's Vesperae Solennes de Confessore and Haydn's Missa in Angustiis (Bath, 2019), and Bruckner’s Requiem (London, 2019).